-

 Home heating controls

-Clever ways to crank up your energy efficiency
+Tips to help improve your energy efficiency

 Back to basics with better boiler controls

-1.Tweak your boiler’s ‘flow temperature’
+1. Reduce your boiler’s ‘flow temperature’

-Some boiler thermostats are programmed too high, so the return temperature of the water back to your boiler never gets low enough to reach this 'condensing mode'.
-To this end, you might want to try turning down your boiler's thermostat to improve your boiler's efficiency.
+Boilers are at their most energy-efficient when they run in what’s called ‘condensing mode’ – a point at which they recover lost heat, which could help make them much more efficient.
+Some boiler thermostats are programmed too high, so the return temperature of the water back to your boiler never gets low enough to reach this mode.
+Try turning down your boiler's thermostat to help improve your boiler's efficiency.

 What to look for on your boiler control panel